Angiogenesis is the term used to describe the development of new blood vessels derived from ‘angio’ meaning blood and ‘genesis’ meaning birth.

 Angiogenesis is an important, natural function in the body responsible for a wide range of activities connected with the circulatory system.

 However, in common with all the other functions in the body, when angiogenesis is overstimulated problems develop and angiogenesis is a “common denominator” shared by diseases affecting more than one billion people worldwide.
-This includes all cancers, cardiovascular disease, blindness, arthritis, complications of AIDS, diabetes, Alzheimer’s disease, and more than 70 other major health conditions affecting children and adults in developed and developing nations.
+This includes Tumors, Skin Aging, Psoriasis, Rheumatoid Arthritis, Obesity, Diabetic Retinopathy and more than 70 other major health conditions affecting children and adults in developed and developing nations.

 Anti-angiogenesis therapies are important mediators in many diseases and research to discover new angiogenesis inhibitors is increasing to the extent that it will have a similar impact in the 21st century to that of antibiotic research in the 20th century.